 Welcome to the Dover Town Library!

-• IndieFlix allows you to pick from over 4,000 independent films from your favorite film festivals from around the world and stream directly to your home computer or portable device to watch on your TV.
+- IndieFlix.com allows you to pick from over 4,500 independent films from your favorite film festivals from around the world and stream directly to your home computer or portable device to watch on your TV.

-• Ancestry.com allows you to explore your personal history and family tree.
-It is free.
-However, it is the only database for which use is limited to within the library.
+- Ancestry.com allows you to explore your personal history and family tree.
+Access is limited to within the library only.

 - Hoopla.com borrow free digital movies, music and books instantly 24/7 with your library card.

 Every library program is made possible because of financial support from the Friends of the Library, private donations and grants.
 Programming happens daily at the library and is an important part of library services.
 On any given day you can find something that may pique your interest or satisfy your curiosity.
 Programs stimulate dialogue and introduce ideas and culture for our community to explore, learn and enjoy.
 Book Clubs provide stimulating discourse.
 “Learning and Explorative” spaces geared for Adults, Teens and Children provides hands-on experiences to multiple disciplines throughout the year.

 The Staff remains committed to our library’s mission of providing free open access to the world’s knowledge, information and culture.
 We are always pleased to assist with reader’s advisory, help pick out a great book, place a hold on a new title, or answer questions.
 We are a team of professionals dedicated to the community.
 Every day we strive to build a meaningful collection of materials, to offer a variety of engaging programs and make the Dover Town Library a worthwhile destination for you and your family.